-In Figure 7iii and 7iv, the calculated results from the phenomenological FFSH and Ehrenfest approaches are presented.
+In Figs. 7(iii) and 7(iv), the calculated results from the phenomenological FFSH and Ehrenfest approaches are presented.
 These results do not agree with the MS-LT-QSE results not only quantitatively but also qualitatively, in particular in the Ehrenfest case.
-This is due to the poor estimation of nonadiabatic transition rate in these two approaches, as illustrated in Figure 6.
+This is due to the poor estimation of non-adiabatic transition rate in these two approaches, as illustrated in Fig. 6.
 Although the MS-SE approach exhibits unphysical emission or absorption peaks, the MS-SE result is closer to the accurate MS-LT-QSE results than the FSSH and Ehrenfest results.
 This indicates that the MS-SE approach is physically more consistent than the FSSH and Ehrenfest approaches, even the positivity problem occurs.
 Although the FSSH and Ehrenfest approaches are simple and easy to implement molecular dynamics simulations, the verification of the calculated results, in particular for calculation of nonlinear response function, should be made before comparing the experimental results.
-Note that, when we calculate the effects of the nonadiabatic transition dynamic using the ensemble average of the electronic density matrix (i.e., using the primary wave function given in ref 86), the FSSH method produces a similar spectrum to the Ehrenfest result.
+Note that, when we calculate the effects of the non-adiabatic transition dynamic using the ensemble average of the electronic density matrix (i.e. using the primary wavefunction given in Ref.
+86), the FSSH method produces a similar spectrum to the Ehrenfest result.

-4. CONCLUSION
+IV.
+CONCLUSION

-In this Article, we investigated (MS-)LT-QFPE and (MS-)LT-QSE that include QLT correction terms to satisfy the QFD theorem.
+In this paper, we investigated (MS-)LT-OFPE and (MS-)LT-QSE that include QLT correction terms to satisfy the QFD theorem.
 The (MS-)LT-QFPE and (MS-)LT-QSE were rigorously derived from path integral formalism.
 We found that the (MS-)LT-QFPE can be used to obtain correct numerical descriptions of dynamics of a system coupled to an Ohmic bath when the QLT correction terms are treated properly, even in the strong coupling, low-temperature regime.
 In the overdamped case, we can further reduce the momentum degrees of freedom from these equations, thereby obtaining the (MS-)LT-QSE.
-Although the applicability of these equations is limited to the Ohmic case, they are significantly less computationally intensive than (MS-)QHFPE approaches in particular for the case of (MS-)LT-QSE.
-Moreover, because structures of the PESs play essential roles in nonadiabatic transition phenomena, and because the difference between the Markovian and non-Markovian noise cases is minor, the present formalism is sufficient for studying nonadiabatic transition phenomena.
+Although the applicability of these equations is limited to the Ohmic case, they are significantly less computationally intensive than (MS-)OHFPE approaches in particular for the case of (MS-)LT-QSE.
+Moreover, because structures of the PESs play essential roles in nonadiabatic transition phenomena, and because difference between the Markovian and non-Markovian noise cases is minor, the present formalism is sufficient for studying nonadiabatic transition phenomena.
 Applications of this approach to the study of a molecular motor system will be presented in forthcoming papers.
-The MS-LT-QFPE and MS-LT-QSE are also helpful for identifying purely quantum effects, because they allow us to compare the quantum results with the classical results obtained in the classical limit of the MS-LT-QFPE and MS-LT-OSE.
+The MS-LT-QFPE and MS-LT-QSE are also helpful for identifying purely quantum effects, because they allow us to compare the quantum results with the classical results obtained in the classical limit of the MS-LT-QFPE and MS-LT-QSE.

-As shown in Appendix C, although the LT-QSE accurately predicts the quantum dynamics in the case of strong friction, while we must truncate the number of QLT correction terms properly with estimating the time scales of each term given by, ν_k , in comparison with the time scale of the system dynamics.
-A correction of the LT-QSE using conventional QSE theories may suppress this ambiguity.
-This is left for future investigations.
+As shown in Appendix C, although the LT-QSE accurately predicts the quantum dynamics in the case of strong friction, while we must truncate the number of QLT correction terms properly with estimating the timescales of each term given by, v_k , in comparison with the timescale of the system dynamics.